 Here’s a closer look.

 More pumpkins are around the area in front of the Town Square Theater.
-If you have a chance to visit during the anniversary, you can meet Mickey and Minnie Mouse together inside the theater.

 We’ll head up Main Street to see all the sights.